 Having started in 1985 with a head amp then a phono stage, Gryphon of Denmark are the quintessentially analogue company.

-Even though today's Kalliope flagship D/A converter can be optioned as a condensed fully encased module inside their Diablo 120, Diablo 300 and Zena models to cover all bases, the company still don't do a streamer.
+Even though today's Kalliope flagship D/A converter can be optioned as a condensed fully encased module inside their Diablo 120, Diablo 300, Essence and Zena models to cover all bases, the company still don't do a streamer.
 That isn't an option.

 What they bowed at HighEnd Munich 2019 instead was the Ethos CDP/DAC.
-It replaces the earlier Mikado which years prior had quietly phased out when Phillips discontinued its CD-PRO2 transport, then scuttled manufacture of upscale Redbook drives altogether.
+It replaces the earlier Mikado.
+Years prior that had quietly phased out when Phillips discontinued its CD-PRO2 transport, then scuttled manufacture of upscale Redbook drives altogether.
 To retain sufficient replacement sleds for eventual service calls, Gryphon thus discretely discontinued formal Mikado production.

-Prior to its demo in the above full-Gryphon system, CEO Jakob Odgaard was asked for a percentage.
+Prior to its demo in the above full Gryphon system, CEO Jakob Odgaard was asked for a percentage.
 How much of the sound attendees were about to hear would be due to their new source?
 "About half.
 I couldn't exactly say 40% or 60% but a very significant impact on the overall sound."
 Recall that a CD's pits and lands aren't actual 1 and 0.
 They're just physical representations or analogues read by laser to register as two voltage states approximating square waves.
 That's not so dissimilar from how a cartridge reads the grooves of a vinyl LP.
 Now we appreciate how the name 'Ethos' segues back all the way to the company's beginnings.
 In fact, nobody listens to digital; ever.
 Hearing only works in the analog domain.
-All digital must first be converted before we can hear it.
-Whilst still in the digital domain, only measurements do any 'listening' at all.
+All digital must first convert before we can hear it.
+Whilst still in the digital domain, only measurements do any listening.

 For Gryphon, the form factor of triangulating not squaring the circle of the CD is absolute novelty.
 So is a two-tone scheme to introduce silver into the previously all-black range.
-Upon his retirement announced during Munich 2018, company founder Flemming Rasmussen had promised Gryphon another three design concepts.
+Upon his retirement announced during Munich 2018, company founder Flemming Rasmussen had promised Gryphon three more design concepts.
 The first of these testaments is Ethos.
 The second is the new Essence range of class A stereo and power amps with matching preamp which revisits the rounded-point triangle as a display detail.
 The third as yet remains a mystery.

 Would you like to download the current image?